Seven of Pentacles

 Reading the Card

-The upright Seven of Pentacles means you are in a position where hard work and dedication to a task will be necessary to achieve success, or that you have already done the work and should expect success from it.
+The Upright Seven of Pentacles places you in a position where hard work and dedication remain necessary to achieve success.
+Alternatively, it confirms you have already done the work, and should expect success from it.

 Another issue the card often suggests is that work done well is never wasted.
-Luck comes and goes, but the trick is being ready to leap towards opportunities when they come your way, and nothing does this better than prior useful work to set you up to make the leap.
-This work could be education, investment, experience gained, or simply a dogged belief in your eventual success.
-Having the security, skills, temperament and resources to be able to leap when the chance appears multiplies your chances of success.
+Luck comes and goes, but the trick is being ready to leap towards opportunities when they come your way, and nothing prepares you better than prior, useful work.

-The reversed Seven of Pentacles represents work not put towards your future.
-This may be for many reasons:
+The Reversed Seven of Pentacles represents work failing to serve your future.

 It may also suggest that you are simply wrong.
 It may be time to rethink your way forward.